Last updated on April 13th, 2019

+Iceland is a Nordic island country in the North Atlantic.
+It has an area of 103,000 square km.
+Its capital and largest city is Reykjavík.
+Icelandic is the official and national language of Iceland.
+Its official currency is Icelandic króna (ISK).
 Iceland, country of geothermal pools and northern lights, volcanoes, and glaciers, is a prosperous nation.
-Visitors to this starkly beautiful island will find much to admire and enjoy.
 Here are 77 interesting facts about Iceland to help stimulate your curiosity and desire to travel to the Land of Fire and Ice.

 1. The settlement of Iceland began in the year 874 AD when a Viking chieftain from Norway, Ingólfr Arnarson, became the island’s first permanent settler.
 More Norwegians some Scandinavians as well followed through the centuries.